 - Cash deposits: Cash deposits can be made if the deposit amount is less than Rs.1 lakh.

-- Cheque deposits: Account holder can also make a deposit by issuing a cheque drawn in favour of the depositor and endorsed in favour of the deposit office.
+- Cheque deposits: Account holder can also make a deposit by issuing a cheque drawn in favor of the depositor and endorsed in favor of the deposit office.